reagent-project/reagent/doc/ReactFeatures.md

 You can use `getDerivedStateFromError` (since React 16.6.0 and Reagent 0.9) (and `ComponentDidCatch`) lifecycle method with `create-class`:

+FIXME: React 18 Concurrent Mode / React 19: It looks like component-did-catch only works if get-derived-state-from-error modifies component React state?

 ```cljs
 (defn error-boundary [comp]
   (let [error (r/atom nil)]